jamesclampffer/asmjit/README.md

   * **ASMJIT_DEBUG** - Define to always turn debugging on (regardless of compile-time options detected).
   * **ASMJIT_RELEASE** - Define to always turn debugging off (regardless of compiler-time options detected).
-  * **ASMJIT_TRACE** - Define to enable AsmJit tracing.
-Tracing is used to catch bugs in AsmJit and it has to be enabled explicitly.
-When AsmJit is compiled with `ASMJIT_TRACE` it uses `stdout` to log information related to AsmJit execution.
-This log can be helpful AsmJit developers and users in case something goes wrong..

 By default none of these is defined, AsmJit detects build-type based on compile-time macros and supports most IDE and compiler settings out of box.

 ### Build Mode:

+  * **ASMJIT_EMBED** - Define to embed AsmJit in another project.
+Embedding means that neither shared nor static library is created and AsmJit's source files and source files of the product that embeds AsmJit are part of the same target.
+This way of building AsmJit has certain advantages that are beyond this manual. **ASMJIT_EMBED** behaves similarly to **ASMJIT_STATIC** (no API exports).
   * **ASMJIT_STATIC** - Define to build AsmJit as a static library.
 No symbols are exported in such case.
-  * **ASMJIT_EMBED** - Define to embed AsmJit in another project.
-Embedding means that neither shared nor static library is created and AsmJit's source files and source files of the product that embeds AsmJit are part of the same target.
-This way of building AsmJit has certain advantages that are beyond this manual. **ASMJIT_EMBED** behaves identically to **ASMJIT_STATIC** (no API exports).

 By default AsmJit build is configured to be built as a shared library, thus note of **ASMJIT_EMBED** and **ASMJIT_STATIC** is defined.